a-leks-icon/AIRAL/README.md

 ## Contact and Help

-Feel free to create a new [GitHub Issue](https://github.com/a-leks-icon/AIRAL/issues) when you find an error.

-If you have questions, want to make comments, note issues or if you need help with scripts or functions, feel free to contact [Aleksandr Schamberger](mailto:mail@aleksandrschamberger.de).
+If you have questions, want to make comments, note issues or if you need help with scripts or functions, feel free to either create a new [GitHub Issue](https://github.com/a-leks-icon/AIRAL/issues) or contact [Aleksandr Schamberger](mailto:mail@aleksandrschamberger.de).

 ## Maintainers and Authors